 Ram Navami Celebrations across India

 This holy Indian festival is celebrated by doing bhajan, kirtan, fasting and reading about Lord Rama’s life.
-Vaishnava Hindus celebrate visiting temples whereas others prefer spiritual meets at their homes.
-Some locations including Ayodhya (Uttar Pradesh), Bhadrachalam (Telangana), Rameshwaram (Tamil Nadu), and Sitamarhi (Bihar) organize Rath-yatras (chariot processions) to honor this auspicious occasion.
+Vaishnava Hindus visit temples whereas others prefer spiritual meets at their homes.
+Some locations including Ayodhya (Uttar Pradesh), Bhadrachalam (Telangana), Rameshwaram (Tamil Nadu) and Sitamarhi (Bihar) organise rath yatra (chariot processions) to honor this auspicious occasion.

 In Karnataka, the birth of Lord Rama is celebrated as Sri Ramanavami during which devotees distribute free panaka (crushed muskmelon juice and jaggery).
 The Sree Ramaseva Mandali, R.C.T (R.) Chamrajpet organizes a month-long classical music festival celebrating the occasion.
 Hence, if you are anywhere near Bengaluru, Karnataka then you must not miss this event.

 And in case, you are in the eastern parts of India including Odisha, Jharkhand or West Bengal, then you may visit regional Jagannath temples to observe the annual Jagannath Ratha Yatra.

 Best Places to Observe the Celebrations of Ram Navami

 |Event / Festival||Day / Date||Holiday Type|